argonjs/design-tools/_aframe/part09.md

 Here is a more complex example that features four different panoramas.
 The user switches between them by pressing a button at the buttom of the screen.

+Here are the links to various scripts as usual:
 {% highlight html %}
 <html>
   <head>